metal3-io/baremetal-operator/docs/baremetalhost-states.md

-An Externally Provisioned host was deployed using another tool and then a host object was created with a link to an existing Machine object and without an Image setting.
+An Externally Provisioned host was deployed using another tool and then a host object was created with a link to an existing Machine object and with the externallyProvisioned flag set.
 Hosts in this state are monitored, and only their power status is managed.

 ## Registering